 - Policymakers should encourage good cyber hygiene, modern technology, leading industry practices, and high-skilled cyber workers.
 Specifically, market-based incentives or safe harbors should be used to encourage companies to actively manage risks in accordance with widely accepted industry standards and best practices.

-- Encryption is a fundamental technology necessary to protect the security of critical systems and sensitive information.
+- Encryption and tokenization are fundamental technologies necessary to protect the security of critical systems and sensitive information.
 Governments should not demand changes that require backdoors, weaken encryption, or erode other reasonable security measures.

 - A comprehensive, risk-based cybersecurity strategy should increase the security and resilience of all networks and end-user devices and prepare for and mitigate cyberattacks through the coordination of industry and government.